julz0815/test-action/README.md

-# Veracode Pipeline Scan CI Tool -- updated -- updated
+w# Veracode Pipeline Scan CI Tool -- updated -- updated

 edfg
-dfgdfg
+dfgdfgwerwer
 Veracode Pipeline Scan CI tool scans a prebuilt binary file for analysis.wertwert

 The only pre-requisites are Java 8 and the project being built (`gradle build` or `maven verify`, for example, has been run and the build outputs are available to the tool) before attempting to scan.